 About Ellern Mede

 Ellern Mede has been providing evidence-based specialised treatment for children and young people with eating disorders since 2000.
-We support children and young people aged 8 to 18 years, with a full care pathway to achieve exceptional rates of recovery.
-In addition, Ellern Mede Barnet and Ellern Mede Moorgate in Rotherham take both children and young adults up to age 25 who are transitioning from CAMHS to adult services, to the community or back home.
+We support children and young people as inpatients aged 8 to 18 years as well as young adults aged 18 to 25, and outpatients aged 12 to 25.
+We offer a full care pathway to achieve exceptional rates of recovery.
+We can assist young people who are emerging from CAMHS to continue into adult services, to the community or back home.
+We never give up on a patient.
+Here at Ellern Mede we see beyond the young person’s illness to the whole person, giving individualised, confidential, supportive care that allows them to blossom..

 We work in partnership with NHS England, the North Central and East London Provider Collaborative (NCEL) for contracted beds, as well as with CCGs and spot purchasing NHS bodies.
 We also provide some private Tier 3 and Tier 4 specialist eating disorder services for people who are self-funding or insurance funded.
-This can be from anywhere in the world.
+This can be from anywhere in the UK.
+Our online community service takes patients from UK and internationally.

 - Age 8-18 years AND Age 18-25